nvi-inc/fs-vgos/fs-vgos.md

     mk6=group?;
     ```

     Print out should have the group number at the end.
-If it is a “-”
+If it is `-`,
-    something has gone wrong
+    something has gone wrong.

 c.
 In FS, record some test data:

     ```fs
     mk6=record=on:30:30;
     ```

-    verify that lights flash appropriately.
+    verify that lights on the mk6 flash appropriately.
 You can check recording status
     with:

     ```fs
     mk6=record?;
     ```

-    It should progress starting as "recording" then transitioning to "off".
+    It should progress, starting as "recording", then transitioning to "off".

-    If the status stays “pending”, it maybe that not all the RDBEs are
+    If the status stays `pending`, it may be that not all the RDBEs are
     sending data.
 You can check this by using the FS SNAP procedure
+    ```fs
+    mk6in
+    ```
-    **mk6in**, which will show the Gb/s by interface.
-If one or more
+    which will show the Gb/s by interface in the FS log.
+For example,
+    a rate of 2 Gb/s should should look like
+    ```
+    <time>#popen#mk6in/eth2 2.078 eth3 2.079 eth4 2.079 eth5 2.079 Gb/s
+    ```
-    interfaces are not showing the approximate nominal data rate (initially
+    If one or more interfaces are not showing the approximate nominal data rate (initially
-    2 Gb/s per interface), it is likely that the corresponding RDBEs need to
+    2 Gb/s per interface), it is likely that the corresponding RDBEs needs to
     be reconfigured.

-Sample, correct 2 Gb/s FS log output:
+    If needbe, you can check this direcly on the Mark6 with
+    ```tcsh
+    ssh oper@mark6
+    /sbin/ifconfig –a     # will check all interfaces
     ```
-    2015.211.18:34:44.63\#popen\#mk6in/eth2 2.078 eth3 2.079 eth4 2.079 eth5
-    2.079 Gb/s
+    or
+    ```
+    /sbin/ifconfig eth$X  # will check a specific interface, $X=0, 1, 2, or 3
+    ```

+    You can also check if the disk is full with
+    ```tcsh
+    ssh oper@mark6
+    rtime
     ```

 d.
 Once recording ends, check quality: